thetillhoff/temingo/README.md

 ### Partial templates
 Take all `*.partial*` files as intermediate templates / snippets
 - [x] the defined intermediate template names must be globally unique so they can be imported properly later.
 Temingo verifies the uniqueness.
-- [x] partials are added automatically with path, `component/page.partial.html` is the automatic default name for that component.
+- [x] partials are added automatically with path, `partial/page.partial.html` is the automatic default name for that partial.
 - [x] it's not needed to add the `{{define ...}} ... {{ end }}` part to partials, it's added automatically.
 - [ ] allow globs for including templates, for example `{{ template "*.partial.css" . }}`, also for subfolders